threeplanetssoftware/apple_cloud_notes_parser/README.md

 ### Options

 The options that are currently supported are:

-2. `-f | --file FILE`: Tells the program to look only at a specific file that is identified.
+1. `-f | --file FILE`: Tells the program to look only at a specific file that is identified.
+2. `-g | --one-output-folder`: Tells the program to always overwrite the same folder `[output]/notes_rip`.
-1. `-i | --itunes-dir DIRECTORY`: Tells the program to look at an iTunes backup folder.
+2. `-i | --itunes-dir DIRECTORY`: Tells the program to look at an iTunes backup folder.
-4. `-m | --mac DIRECTORY`: Tells the program to look at a folder from a Mac.
+3. `-m | --mac DIRECTORY`: Tells the program to look at a folder from a Mac.
-5. `-o | --output-dir DIRECTORY`: Changes the output folder from the default `./output` to the specified one.
+4. `-o | --output-dir DIRECTORY`: Changes the output folder from the default `./output` to the specified one.
-3. `-p | --physical DIRECTORY`: Tells the program to look at a physical backup folder.
+5. `-p | --physical DIRECTORY`: Tells the program to look at a physical backup folder.
-7. `-w | --password-file FILE`: Tells the program which password list to use
+6. `-w | --password-file FILE`: Tells the program which password list to use
-8. `--show-password-successes`: Tells the program to display to the console which passwords generated decrypts at the end.
+7. `--show-password-successes`: Tells the program to display to the console which passwords generated decrypts at the end.
-9. `-h | --help`: Prints the usage information.
+8. `-h | --help`: Prints the usage information.

 ## How It Works